xavier-tobin/PatternAnnotatedString/README.md

 For basic text styling, the `AnnotatedString` returned by `annotatedWith()` does the job.
-However, `PatternAnnotatedString` supports some features that `AnnotatedString` does not, most notably paragraph backgrounds and dynamic inline-content.
+However, `PatternAnnotatedString` supports some features that `AnnotatedString` does not, most notably paragraph backgrounds and dynamic inline content.
 To use these extra features, you can use `patternAnnotatedString()` instead of `annotatedWith()`, which returns an `AnnotatedString` as well as the extra data to render paragraph backgrounds and inline content.
 See the examples below for more information.